 A member of the Canton's Geneva Team athletes', Eline started rowing at the age of fifteen.
 Since then, she has been training tirelessly and progressing quickly.
 Swiss champion in her first year of competition, she joined the Swiss team and then won the Coupe de la Jeunesse in 2016.
 In 2017, Eline finished third at the Junior World Championships in quadruple sculls (four rowers each with two oars) and will be competing at the World Rowing Championships.
 In 2018, she won 6th place at the U23 World Championships in lightweight doubles and the title of European Champion in light weight skiff, also in the U23 category.
 On July 28, 2019, she won the title of world champion with Sofia Meakin, in the Olympic category (23 years old double lightweight) in Florida and received the "Best female hopeful 2019" award at La Nuit du sport genevois that same year.

-The Prix de l'Artisanat, created in 1991 and supported by BCGE since 1999, aims to highlight, each year, the skills of a Geneva craftsman, his commitment to training the next generation and the transmission of his know-how.
+BCGE has been sponsoring the Prix de l'Artisanat since 1999, a prize created in 1991 to honour, each year, the skills of a Geneva craftsman, his commitment to training the next generation and the transmission of his know-how.
 This prize, awarded by the Canton of Geneva under the patronage of the Geneva Association of Municipalities (www.acg.ch), is intended to highlight the richness and diversity of Geneva's craftsmanship.

 The Prix de l'Artisanat 2020 was awarded to Pianos-Service P. Fuhrer, repairer, tuner and piano maker in Carouge.